breakintoprogram/next-bbc-basic/README.md

 ### Assembling

-The code is written to be assmbled by the SJASMPLUS assembler.
+The code is written to be assembled by the SJASMPLUS assembler.
 Details of the toolchain I use [can be found here on my website](http://www.breakintoprogram.co.uk/computers/zx-spectrum-next/assembly-language/z80-development-toolchain).

 Please note that you will need to set the conditional assembly flag BUILD_EMULATOR to 1 in the file [build.z80](build.z80) if you are assembling this for ZEsarUX.
 It uses out-of-date register numbers for the ULA hardware scrolling.